 Input port and the desired signal on the

 Desired port to automatically match the filter response.
 As it converges to the correct filter model, the filtered noise is subtracted and the error signal should contain only the original signal.

 In the model, the signal output at the upper port of the Acoustic Environment subsystem is white noise.
 The signal output at the lower port is composed of colored noise and a signal from a .wav file.
 This example model uses an adaptive filter to remove the noise from the signal output at the lower port.
 When you run the simulation, you hear both noise and a person playing the drums.
 Over time, the adaptive filter in the model filters out the noise so you only hear the drums.

-The floating-point version of the model is shown below.
+The all-platform floating-point version of the model is shown below.

 By running this model, we can listen to the audio signal in real time (while running the simulation).
 The stop time is set to infinity.
 This allows us to interact with the model while it is running.
 For example, we can change the filter or alternate from slow adaptation to fast adaptation (and vice versa), and get a sense of the real-time audio processing behavior under these conditions.

 Notice the colors of the blocks in the model.
 These are sample time colors that indicate how fast a block executes.
 Here, the fastest discrete sample time (e.g., the 8 kHz audio signal processing portion) is red, and the second fastest discrete sample time is green.
 You can see that the color changes from red to green after down-sampling by 32 (in the Downsample block before the Waterfall Scope block).
 Further information on displaying sample time colors can be found in the Simulink® documentation.